 - Q: Can I apply DRM to my app?

 - Yes.
 For each app that you submit to Amazon, you can choose to apply DRM or to make your app available without any rights management constraints.
 If you choose to apply DRM to one of your apps, you must use the DRM system provided by Amazon through the developer portal.
 To apply DRM, select an app in the My Apps section of the portal, and then click the Binary Files tab.
 Follow the instructions on the page.

-- Amazon wraps your binary with code that allows Amazon to enforce our DRM (if applicable), collect analytics related to the app, evaluate and enforce our program policies, and share aggregated information with you and others regarding the program.
+- Amazon wraps your APK with code that allows Amazon to enforce our DRM (if applicable), collect analytics related to the app, evaluate and enforce our program policies, and share aggregated information with you and others regarding the program.

 - Q: What’s the maximum size for an APK?